JHG777000/Object/README.md

 # Object

-Object is an object-oriented framework that enables dynamic and explict object-oriented programming in C.
+Object is an object-oriented framework that enables dynamic and explicit object-oriented programming in C.
 Basically, Objective-C via macros.

 --Features: